dlr-eoc/sat4ec/README.md

 <img src="docs/readme_images/aoi_example.png" width="300">

-Cars stored on parking lots of automotive producing facilities interact with the Sentinel-1 SAR wave.
-Their presence or absence either returns a strong or a weak signal.
-This algorithm aggregates a single mean SAR backscatter value for each AOI and computes a time series.
-Timestamps of high or low parking lot occupancy rates can be identified through this.
+Cars stored on parking lots of automotive producing facilities interact with the Sentinel-1 SAR wave: their presence or absence returns a strong or weak signal, respectively.
+The Sat4Ec algorithm aggregates a single mean SAR backscatter value for each AOI and computes a time series.
+In this way, timestamps of high or low parking lot occupancy rates can be identified.

 <img src="docs/readme_images/s1_pixels.png" width="250">
 <img src="docs/readme_images/s1_pixels_mean.png" width="250">